 Western Michigan University is a premier, comprehensive, public research university.
-Through education and research, the Department of Geography seeks to understand distribution patterns of the world's physical and cultural features and their implications for better use and management of resources to:
+Through instruction and research, the Department of Geography, Environment, and Tourism seeks to understand distribution patterns of the world's physical and cultural features and their implications for better use and management of resources to:

 - Foster the acquisition of core knowledge in geography and the applications of such knowledge to real world issues through quality teaching and research.